 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-The objective of this audit is to assess the effectiveness of the Department of Defence's preparations for the introduction of the Joint Strike Fighter into Royal Australian Air Force (RAAF) service and its sustainment.
+The objective of this audit is to assess the effectiveness of the Department of the Environment and Energy’s referrals, assessments and approvals of controlled actions under the Environment Protection and Biodiversity Conservation Act 1999.